Kyra Ng (HPPS)

 (Click each category for detailed information & more certificates)

-In addition, she was awarded the Silver Award at the World Gifted Mathematics Contest (2024), further demonstrating her consistent performance at an international level.
+In addition, she was also garnered a Silver Award at the World Gifted Mathematics Contest (2024), further demonstrating her consistent performance at an international level.

 These accomplishments underscore Kyra’s ability to compete and excel globally, combining academic excellence with confidence, adaptability, and a strong drive to push her own boundaries.

-- Singapore Primary Science Olympiad (2025) - Certificate of Participation
+- Raffles Mathematical Olympiad (2025) ~ Certificate of Participation

-- Raffles Mathematical Olympiad (2025) - Certificate of Participation
+- Singapore Math Kangaroo Contest (2025) ~ Certificate of Participation

 Through these experiences, Kyra has developed resilience, critical thinking, and the confidence to embrace challenges, continuously striving to grow and excel across multiple disciplines.

-Despite the change, Kyra consistently excelled - earning the Top Performer Award in both Primary 4 (2024) and Primary 5 (2025), a testament to her ability to adapt, persevere, and thrive in her new school and more competitive environment.
+Despite the change, Kyra has thrived and consistently excelled, earning the Top Performer Award in both Primary 4 (2024) and Primary 5 (2025) in HPPS, a testament to her ability to adapt, persevere, and thrive in her new school and more competitive environment.

-Her subject strengths were also recognised through Best in Subject for Chinese (Primary 4) and Best in Subject for Science (Primary 5), alongside the Master of Order Award (2025) - reflecting both her academic capability and personal discipline.
-She has also garnered a Passion for Learning Award (Primary 3) in PLMGS prior to the transfer to HPPS.
+Her subject strengths were also recognized through Best in Subject for Chinese (Primary 4) and Best in Subject for Science (Primary 5), alongside the Master of Order Award (2025), reflecting both her academic capability and personal discipline.

-Prior to her transition, Kyra was awarded the Passion for Learning Award at Paya Lebar Methodist Girls’ Primary School, presented to the top-performing students in her class - underscoring a consistent track record of excellence and a genuine love for learning.
+Prior to her transfer to HPPS for Primary 4 in 2024, Kyra was also awarded the Passion for Learning Award at Paya Lebar Methodist Girls’ Primary School, presented to the top-performing students in her class, underscoring a consistent track record of excellence and a genuine love for learning.

 During her time at Henry Park Primary School, she was a proud recipient of the Edusave Scholarship (2025), alongside the Edusave Certificate of Academic Achievement (2024) and the Edusave Character Award (2024) - reflecting both her academic performance and values-driven conduct.